earthly/website/blog/_posts/2022-02-22-mongodb-docker.md

     Learn how to use MongoDB with Docker to containerize your development environment and easily create isolated instances of MongoDB.
 This tutorial covers the best practices for running MongoDB in a Docker container, hosting a Flask app, and using Docker volumes to persist data.
 last_modified_at: 2023-09-19
 ---
-**"This article examines how MongoDB and Docker work together.
+**This article examines how MongoDB and Docker work together.
 Earthly guarantees reproducible Docker builds for MongoDB.
-[Learn more about Earthly](https://cloud.earthly.dev/login/)."**
+[Learn more about Earthly](https://cloud.earthly.dev/login/).**

 [Docker](https://www.docker.com/) is a powerful development platform that enables users to containerize software.
 These containers can be run on any machine, as well as in a public or private cloud.
 Thanks to Docker's lightweight runtime and ability to run processes in isolation, multiple containers can run at the same time on the same VM or server.